Your area Not set — showing everywhere

 Not addressed

-Mr. Leavitt criticized the board for allowing disparaging remarks about Kathy Frenette and argued that the accusations were inaccurate.
-He further claimed that Alfred Hanson should have recused himself from the vote due to a personal legal matter.
+Mr. Leavitt criticized the Board for allowing disparaging remarks about Kathy Frenette and questioned Alfred Hanson's impartiality.
+He suggested Hanson should have recused himself due to a prior legal matter.
 Key concern

-Procedural fairness and the alleged conflict of interest regarding Alfred Hanson.
+Board procedure, fairness in the Frenette investigation, and potential conflict of interest regarding Alfred Hanson.

-The board did not respond to the accusations or the request for recusal during the meeting.
+The minutes do not record a response from the Board to these specific accusations or the request for recusal discussion.

 Amelia Gardner